Czech climber conquers 'world's hardest cliff'

 (CNN) — It took four years of preparation and seven visits to Norway, but Czech rock climber Adam Ondra has finally completed what is thought to be the hardest climb in the world.

 The 24-year-old achieved the 45-meter ascent at Hanshelleren cave in Flatanger in just 20 minutes on Monday.
 Ondra believes the climb to be the first that can be classified as a "9c" -- which would make it the world's hardest single rope-length climb.

 "At the end of the route when I knew I did it, I had one of the strangest emotions ever," he says.

 "I clipped the anchor and I could not even scream.
 All I could do was just hang in the rope, feeling tears in my eyes.
+It was too much joy, relief and excitement all mixed together."

 Adam Ondra completing what is thought to the world's first 9c grade climb.